We are honest souls and there are some things that you should be aware of when purchasing an English Willow cricket bat.

 BAT WARRANTY PROCESS

-- When you purchase a cricket bat from Highmark Cricket, you can rest assured that your bat will be covered by 12 month warranty should something go wrong.
+- When you purchase an English Willow Cricket Bat from Highmark Cricket, you can rest assured that your bat is covered by 12 month warranty for any manufacturing faults.

-- The Cricket Bat warranty is a goodwill agreement offered by all bat manufacturers to repair or replace a bat that has suffered damage deemed to be a manufacturing fault and no fault of the consumer.
+- The Cricket Bat warranty is a goodwill agreement offered by bat manufacturers to repair or replace a bat that has suffered damage deemed to be a manufacturing fault and no fault of the consumer.
 However, all warranty decisions are at the discretion of the manufacturer.
 Highmark Cricket will collect the information from the customer and discuss the warranty claim and the circumstances with the manufacturer.

 - Approved warranty claims for broken handles and/or any other repairable damage may either be sent back to the manufacturer for repair or repaired locally, at the discretion of Highmark Cricket.
 It takes an average of 10-15 working days to assess and/or repair the problem in conjunction with manufacturer.
 If the bat is not deemed to be fixable to a reasonable standard then it may be replaced at the manufacturers discretion.
 It is important to note that a replacement handle will not affect the performance of a bat.

 TERMS OF BAT REPAIR / REPLACEMENT